Julian Richer: Books

 The Ethical Capitalist, which discusses the need for a new sense of moral purpose in business and how to make business work better for society.
 This was a Financial Times book of the month.

+Our Housing Disaster: and what we can do about it, describes how we got to such a catastrophic housing situation and that a new and bold approach to providing the homes that the UK needs is essential.
+The book was featured by The Guardian and The Times.

 Personal life

 Richer is married to Rosie, a fashion model.
 They live near York in North Yorkshire, England.

 Richer was baptised into the Anglican faith in 2006 by The Rev Canon Roger Simpson at St Michael Le Belfrey, York and was confirmed later the same year by John Sentamu, Archbishop of York, in his chapel in Bishopthorpe Palace.

-In his spare time, Richer plays the drums in the soul/funk/pop group, Ten Millennia, who have supported Shakin' Stevens, The Corrs, Texas, Tony Hadley and Jools Holland [on 13 occasions], including November 30, 2018 at the Royal Albert Hall.
+In his spare time, Richer plays the drums in the soul/funk/pop group, Ten Millennia, who have supported Shakin' Stevens, The Corrs, Texas, Tony Hadley and Jools Holland [the latter on 13 occasions], including 30 November 2018 at the Royal Albert Hall.